 Along with a thought-provoking introduction, prompts for thinking out loud and discussion, children are helped to read with a storyteller’s voice.
-In Reception, the children take a sound book home each day to reinforce the learning which takes place in the classroom.
+From Reception, children take home reading books which match the level they are reading in school.

-The children write every day, rehearsing out loud what they want to say, before spelling the words using the graphemes and ‘tricky’ words they know.
+The children write every day, rehearsing out loud what they want to say, before spelling the words using the graphemes and ‘red’ words they know.

 They practise handwriting every day: sitting at a table comfortably, they learn correct letter formation and how to join letters speedily and legibly.

 Children’s composition (ideas, vocabulary and grammar) is developed by drawing on their own experiences and talking about the stories they read.